edchelstephens/docker-for-web-developers/NOTES.md

 Mounting is a process by which the operating system makes files and directories on a storage device (such as hard drive, CD-ROM, or network share) available for users to access via the computer's file system.

-# Creating a Data Volume
+# Creating a Data Volume using docker defaults

 `docker run -p <external_port>:<internal_port> <image> -v <data_volume> <image>`